sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 [ACCORDION-BEGIN [Step 1: ](Enhance project configuration for SAP HANA)]

 It's now time to switch to SAP HANA as a database.
-To continue with this tutorial you need to [Set Up the SAP HANA Cloud Service](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#875f00a8-91f8-454b-9d09-2ad87189b10b) or [Use an Existing SAP HANA Cloud Service Instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#553c295a-5b64-45dc-a6c4-21522736512c) to deploy your application.
+To continue with this tutorial you need to [Use an existing SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#42a0e8d7-8593-48f1-9a0e-67ef7ee4df18) or [set up a new SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#3b20e31c-e9eb-44f7-98ed-ceabfd9e586e) to deploy your CAP application.

-> ### Your SAP HANA Cloud instance will be automatically stopped overnight, according to the server region time zone.
+> ### Your SAP HANA Cloud service instance will be automatically stopped overnight, according to the server region time zone.
 That means you need to restart your instance every day, before you start working with your trial.

 1. If `cds watch` is still running in VS Code, choose **CTRL+C** in the command line to stop the service.